Zoo hypothesis: METI (Messaging Extraterrestrial Intelligence)

 Overcoming the zoo hypothesis is one of the goals of METI, an organization created in 2015 to communicate with extraterrestrials, an active form of the search for extraterrestrials (SETI).
 METI, however, has been criticized for not representing humanity's collective will and for potentially endangering humanity.

 Criticism

 Some critics of the hypothesis say that only a single dissident group in an extraterrestrial civilization, or alternatively the existence of galactic cliques instead of a unified galactic club, would be enough to break the pact of no contact.
 To Stephen Webb and others, it seems unlikely, taking humans and human intercivilizational politics as reference, that such prohibition would be in effect for millions of years or at least human existence without a single breach thereof.
 Others say that the zoo hypothesis, along with its planetarium variation, is highly speculative and more aligned with theological theories.
-One possible counterargument to the dissident (rogue) group argument is that extraterrestrial artificial superintelligences dominate space, including space occupied by biological intelligences; moreoever, separate artificial superintelligences are assumed to tend towards a network of merged superintelligencies, thereby dissuading rogue behaviour.
+One possible counterargument to the dissident (rogue) group argument is that extraterrestrial artificial superintelligences dominate space, including space occupied by biological intelligences; moreover, separate artificial superintelligences are assumed to tend towards a network of merged superintelligences, thereby dissuading rogue behaviour.

 Appearance in fiction

-The zoo hypothesis is a common theme in science fiction.